 South African Visa Application from Germany

-Once implemented, eligible travelers will be able to obtain a South Africa visa from Germany through a simple online application that will only take a few minutes to complete.
+Once this e-visa is implemented, eligible travelers will be able to obtain a South Africa visa from Germany through a simple online application that will only take a few minutes to complete.

-As with other Electronic Travel Authorizations, applicants for the South Africa eVisa for German passport holders will be expected to supply some basic personal and passport information, and answer some some questions related to health and security matters.
+As with other Electronic Travel Authorizations, applicants for the South Africa eVisa who are German passport holders will be expected to supply some basic personal and passport information and answer some questions related to health and security matters.

-To avoid any delays in receiving the visa or rejection of the application, it will be necessary for applicants to carefully double check all the data entered.
-Once the application has been submitted and approved, the online South African Tourist Visa for German citizens will be sent to an email address provided on the form.
+To avoid any delays in receiving the visa or having the application rejected, it will be necessary for applicants to carefully double-check all the data entered.
+Once the application has been submitted and approved, the online South African Tourist Visa for German citizens will be sent to the email address provided by the passport holder.

 After receiving the South Africa eVisa from Germany via email, the traveler will then be able to enter the country using a copy of the visa and their passport.
 German citizens with dual nationality are required to travel with the same passport used during the application process.